Git Revision Graph

-GIT Revision Graph is a Visual Studio Code extension for browsing a Git revision graph and running compare, checkout, branch, merge, sync, delete, and diff workflows from a dedicated view.
+Git Revision Graph is a Visual Studio Code extension for browsing a Git revision graph from Source Control and running compare, checkout, branch, merge, sync, delete, and diff workflows in an editor panel.

 It is built on top of the public API exposed by the built-in vscode.git extension and keeps the experience close to the native VS Code diff and Source Control workflows.